chrstngyn/chrstngyn/README.md

 I am building my skillset to:

-- Evolve as a full stack engineer, project manager and interdisciplinary researcher
+- Grow as a full stack engineer, project manager and interdisciplinary researcher
 - Mentor and teach students in STEM
 - Improve STEM education accessibility and retention for underserved and underrepresented students